Electronic health record

-For several decades, electronic health records (EHRs) have been touted as key to increasing of quality care.
-Electronic health records are used for other reasons than charting for patients; today, providers are using data from patient records to improve quality outcomes through their care management programs.
-EHR combines all patients demographics into a large pool, and uses this information to assist with the creation of "new treatments or innovation in healthcare delivery" which overall improves the goals in healthcare.
+For several decades, EHRs have been touted as key to increasing quality of care.
+EHR combines all patients' demographics into a large pool, which assists providers in the creation of "new treatments or innovation in healthcare delivery" to improve quality outcomes in healthcare.
 Combining multiple types of clinical data from the system's health records has helped clinicians identify and stratify chronically ill patients.
-EHR can improve quality care by using the data and analytics to prevent hospitalizations among high-risk patients.
+EHR can also improve quality of care through the use of data and analytics to prevent hospitalizations among high-risk patients.

-EHR systems are designed to store data accurately and to capture the state of a patient across time.
-It eliminates the need to track down a patient's previous paper medical records and assists in ensuring data is up-to-date, accurate and legible.
-It also allows open communication between the patient and the provider, while providing "privacy and security."
-It can reduce risk of data replication as there is only one modifiable file, which means the file is more likely up to date and decreases risk of lost paperwork and is cost efficient.
-Due to the digital information being searchable and in a single file, EMRs (electronic medical records) are more effective when extracting medical data for the examination of possible trends and long term changes in a patient.
-Population-based studies of medical records may also be facilitated by the widespread adoption of EHRs and EMRs.
+EHR systems are designed to store data accurately and to capture a patient's state across time.
+It eliminates the need to track down a patient's previous paper medical records and assists in ensuring data is up-to-date, accurate, and legible.
+It also allows open communication between the patient and the provider while providing "privacy and security."
+EHR is cost-efficient, decreases the risk of lost paperwork, and can reduce risk of data replication as there is only one modifiable file, which means the file is more likely up to date.
+Due to the digital information being searchable and in a single file, EMRs (electronic medical records) are more effective when extracting medical data to examine possible trends and long-term changes in a patient.
+The widespread adoption of EHRs and EMRs may also facilitate population-based studies of medical records.

 Terminology

-The terms EHR, electronic patient record (EPR) and EMR have often been used interchangeably, but differences between the models are now being defined.
+The terms EHR, electronic patient record (EPR), and electronic medical record (EMR) have often been used interchangeably, but "subtle" differences exist.
 The electronic health record (EHR) is a more longitudinal collection of the electronic health information of individual patients or populations.
 The EMR, in contrast, is the patient record created by providers for specific encounters in hospitals and ambulatory environments and can serve as a data source for an EHR.

+EMRs are essentially digital versions of the paper documents used in a clinician's office, typically functioning as an internal system within a practice.
+An EMR includes the medical and treatment history of patients treated by that specific practice.

-In contrast, a personal health record (PHR) is an electronic application for recording personal medical data that the individual patient controls and may make available to health providers.
+In contrast, a personal health record (PHR) is an electronic application for recording individual medical data that the individual patient controls and may make available to health providers.